 Despite all this, he showed an early interest in writing, contributing to his junior high school’s newspaper and later working part-time at the Dayton Herald.

-See more : Andrew Taggart Net Worth
+See more : Jim Sonefeld Net Worth

 His educational journey took him from Ohio University to the University of Dayton, where he honed his craft and earned a bachelor’s degree in English.